The 25 Articles Of Religion - Methodist

 Of the Old Testament.

-and New Testament everlasting life is offered to mankind by Christ,
+New Testament everlasting life is offered to mankind by Christ, who is

-who is the only Mediator between God and Man, being both God and
+the only Mediator between God and Man, being both God and Man.

-Man.
-Wherefore they are not to be heard, who feign that the
+Wherefore they are not to be heard, who feign that the old Fathers did

-doth not bind Christians, nor ought the Civil Precepts thereof of
+Christians, nor ought the Civil Precepts thereof of necessity to be

-necessity to be received in any Commonwealth: yet notwithstanding,
+received in any Commonwealth: yet notwithstanding, no Christian

-no Christian whatsoever is free from the obedience of the
+whatsoever is free from the obedience of the commandments which are

 VII.
 Of Original or